 Pork brisket is the pectoral muscle of the pig.
 It is a tougher cut of meat and, based on its location on the animal; it is a great candidate for low and slow cooking.
 It’s much smaller than a beef brisket, weighing in at 3 1/2-4 pounds.
 Pork brisket contains two types of muscle structures, with one side (the flat) containing mostly fat.
 This fat renders during the cooking, so don’t worry about trimming it away.

-If you are interested in smoking your own pork brisket, read on for more.
+If you are interested in smoking your own pork brisket, read on.
 Keep in mind that pork briskets can be tricky to find in some locations, for that reason we sourced ours online at Porter Road.
-It arrived within a few days, nicely packaged and pre-trimmed.
+It arrived within a few days, nicely packaged, and pre-trimmed.

-Being a tougher cut, low and slow cooking is the best option for cooking a pork brisket.
+- Being a tougher cut, low and slow cooking is the best option for cooking.
 However, there are two ways to do this.

-Second option: Use the same cooking temperature listed above, but let the pork brisket go for 4 hours, or until it reaches an internal temperature of 200 degrees F. No wrapping.
+- Second option: Use the same cooking temperature listed above, but let it go for 4 hours, or until it reaches an internal temperature of 200 degrees F. No wrapping.
 However, I do recommend using a BBQ spritz for this method.

-Oven option: Yup!
-You can also cook it in your oven.
+- Oven option: Yup!
+You can also cook pork brisket in your oven.
 Just follow the second cooking option listed above.

-If you order your pork brisket from Porter Road, it will come already trimmed and ready to go, but if there are still some loose pieces of fat or meat on the brisket, cut it off.
+- If you order your pork brisket from Porter Road, it will come already trimmed and ready to go, but if there are still some loose pieces of fat on the meat, cut it off.

 Ready for the smoker!

-Once seasoned and your smoker is up to temperature, place pork brisket into the smoker, close the lid and let it go until the internal temperature reaches 165 degrees F.
+- Once seasoned and your smoker is up to temperature, place pork brisket into the smoker, close the lid and let it go until the internal temperature of the meat reaches 165 degrees F.

 Time to Wrap:

-You’ll need butcher paper for this job.
-Wrapping will help create a nice, strong bark.
-Aim for a piece that is approximately 2 feet in length.
+- You’ll need butcher paper for this job.
+Wrapping will help it retain a nice, strong bark.
+Use a sheet that is approximately 2 feet in length.

 Fold the left corner much like you’re wrapping a gift.